 When it comes time to have dessert, stick with fresh fruits.
 That will give them something sweet that is also good for them.

-Pick snacks that are not sticky like raisins, honey, or caramel.
+Avoid snacks that are sticky, like raisins, honey, or caramel.
 They tend to stick to tooth enamel, making it difficult for saliva to wash the sugar off.
 If they have a sticky or sweet snack in the morning or afternoon, have them brush their teeth after they eat.

 - Assess the health of your child’s teeth, gums, and jaw